JUDGE KIM HALL

 In 2015, Judge Hall worked with the Governor’s Office, the Indiana Legislature, the Indiana Department of Corrections, and the Starke County Sheriff to create the only Therapeutic Community in the state of Indiana operated by the DOC – outside of Indiana prison walls.
 Judge Hall presented the proposal to the Indiana Governor’s Drug Task Force when they met at the University of Notre Dame.
 The Task Force endorsed the proposal, which was subsequently accepted by the Governor, and implemented by the DOC.

 Starke County hosted an Open House for the Therapeutic Community in July, 2016.

 Regional Judges are now able to sentence convicted felons to Purposeful Incarceration in the DOC, by specifically recommending placement in the Starke County RTC.
 Courts in 12 counties qualify for this unique sentencing alternative: Starke, Marshall, St. Joseph, Elkhart, La Porte, Porter, Lake, Jasper, Pulaski, White, Cass, and Fulton.

-In addition to intense therapeutic counseling, individuals take classes to earn a High School Equivalency Diploma, work in the Justice Center’s Community garden to grow produce for distribution to local food pantries and nursing homes, and participate in a variety of community service projects.
+In addition to intense therapeutic counseling, individuals take classes to earn a High School Equivalency Diploma, work in the Justice Center’s Community FARM Program to grow produce for distribution to local food pantries and nursing homes, and participate in a variety of community service projects.
 They have received inspirational visits from a former NFL player, high school teachers, a professional musician, a physical trainer, and several former addicts who have successfully achieved and maintained a sober lifestyle.